-After making an intensive study on 100 industries in ten nations Porter (1990), presented a theory of international trade which explains why economies tend to gain international success within a specific industry (Davies and Ellis, 2000).
+In this paper, we will analyze the competitive advantage in Saudi Arabia & China.
+After intensively studying 100 industries in ten nations, Porter (1990) presented a theory of international trade that explains why economies tend to gain international success within a specific industry (Davies and Ellis, 2000).

 The Diamond Model of National Advantage comprises of four determinants.

-The first of these is factor conditions which include capital human and physical resources along with the knowledge and physical infrastructure of the country.
+The first of these is factor conditions which include capital, human and physical resources, and the country’s knowledge and physical infrastructure.

-The next category deals with demand conditions like the growth rate and size of the home demand, demand structure within the country as well as those procedures through which local demand conditions are internationalized.
+The next category deals with demand conditions like the growth rate and size of the home demand, demand structure within the country, and procedures through which local demand conditions are internationalized.

-The third category deals with related and supporting industries that work with supplier clusters, institutions of knowledge-inputs and as well as end-users within close proximity which fosters competitiveness and innovation.
+The third category deals with related and supporting industries that work with supplier clusters, institutions of knowledge inputs, and end-users within close proximity, fostering competitiveness and innovation.

 The fourth factor is structure, strategy, and rivalry.
-This factor deals with ways through which firms are being managed and are selected to compete along with those ways through which education and employer talent is shaped by the industries.
+This factor deals with ways through which firms are being managed and are selected to compete along with those ways through which the industries shape education and employer talent.

 Porter’s Diamond of National Advantage Framework